Howdoesitworkman/pass-up_boarding_winnipeg_transit/README.md

 The part5 is to get the pass-up support of every stop in each "route+direction".

 The part6 is to connect the pass-up support to the average boardings for every stop in the Top15 routes that suffer most from pass-ups.

+To run this project, we also need the file "bus_stops_in_order" and unzip it first.